mweststrate/mxgit/README.md

 # Known Issues

+* SVN reset still works and resets the repo to dummy data.
 * --setprojectid can be only once.
 Use --reset first to assign a new project id.
 * --install will not register git hooks if similar git hooks already exists.
 Please fix this manually by either calling `mxgit --precommit` or `mxgit --postupdate`
 * SVN revert reverts to the wrong file